Political Affairs Internship

 Start Date: New programs begin every month, you choose the month you wish to start.

 From CNN to The Huffington Post, the world is talking about the innovative movement that is downsizing global poverty.
-The Borgen Project believes that leaders of the most powerful nation on earth should be doing more to address global poverty.
-The national campaign is working to make poverty a focus of U.S. foreign policy.
+The Borgen Project believes that leaders of the most powerful nations on earth should be doing more to address global poverty.
+The national campaign is working to make poverty a focus of U.S. and U.K. foreign policy.

 In and AroundFort Dodge, IA 50501